graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 there.

-For recoverable errors, Juniper works well with the built-in `Result` type, you can use the `?` operator or the `try!` macro and things will generally just work as you expect them to:
+For recoverable errors, Juniper works well with the built-in `Result` type, you can use the `?` operator and things will generally just work as you expect them to:

 ```rust
 # extern crate juniper;